go-kratos/kratos/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature Request
+name: "\U0001F4A1 Feature Request"
-about: Suggest an idea for Kratos.
+about: For ideas or feature requests, start a new discussion.
 title: "[Feature]"
 labels: feature
 assignees: ''